HERU-modeling/HERU-Plots/README.md

 # HERU-Plots

-[`HERU-Plots`](https://github.com/HERU-modeling/HERU-Plots) provides example code for a number of different and unique plots that have been included in prior HERU publications.
-The goal of this repository is to have a single location for anyone to download reference code.
+[`HERU-Plots`](https://github.com/HERU-modeling/HERU-Plots) provides a single location for accessing example code from a number of unique plots that have been included in prior HERU publications.
+This repository is intended to be a living resource, and HERU team members are encouraged to contribute their own code for plots that they have created.

 # Instructions